Mount Kilimanjaro Machame Route – CHALLENGING

 • Mountain gear e.g. sleeping bags, clothes, and shoes but some climbing gear will be available for hire at Springlands Hotel

-Rest assured, we’re here to assist with anything not covered in the price.
+* Rest assured, we’re here to assist with anything not covered in the price.
+Your convenience is our priority.

-Request A Free Quote!
+Request a Free Quote

 • Best price guarantee